1mache/graphski/README.md

 (if you're using *VisualStudio2022*)\
 Or by executing `build.bat` (on Windows).\
 This will create VisualStudio2022 project files inside the repo folder.\
-(If you're not on Windows or not using Visual Studio 2022 Im sorry...)
+(If you're not on Windows or not using Visual Studio 2022 Im sorry... you will have to link SFML on your own)